digideskio/pixelsonly.github.io/_posts/2013-07-09-moving-from-boxee-to-wd-tv.md

 ---
+published: true
 layout: post
 title: "WD TV Live - First Impressions"
 description: ""
 category: articles
+tags:
+  - boxee box
-tags: [boxee box, wd tv live, roku, apple tv]
+  - wd tv live
+  - roku
+  - apple tv
 comments: true
-published: true
 ---

 ### Demise of the Boxee Box
 My Boxee box has been the key component of my home entertainment setup for the past few years.
 I've recommended it to family & friends numerous times.
 Unfortunately, Boxee continues to disregard & alienate it's most loyal customers.
 Now, with the Samsung acquisition underway & official news of more abandonement, I have decided to cut my losses & move on.